bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/new-user-dialog-wizard.rst

 ----------------------

 The New User Dialog wizard lets you create a new User Dialog.
-This can be a HTML Dialog or an Offline Dialog.
+This can be an HTML Dialog or an Offline Dialog.

 The wizard creates several resources for the new User Dialog: